C2SM/c2sm.github.io/tasks/index.md

 ### Overview of current tasks

-An overview of all submitted tasks can be found as the [issues](https://github.com/C2SM/Tasks-Support/issues) of our [Tasks-Support](https://github.com/C2SM/Tasks-Support) repository.
-The current task status of each WG can be found there under the [projects](https://github.com/C2SM/Tasks-Support/projects?query=is%3Aopen) section.
+An overview of all submitted tasks can be found as the [issues list](https://github.com/C2SM/Tasks-Support/issues) of our [Tasks-Support](https://github.com/C2SM/Tasks-Support) repository.
+The current task status of each WG is visible under the [projects](https://github.com/C2SM/Tasks-Support/projects?query=is%3Aopen) section.

 ### Detailed task assignment

 Task assignment depends on which entity submitted it.
-This section describes terms, conditions and procedures in the 3 possible cases.
+This section describes terms, conditions and procedures in the three possible cases.

 <details close markdown="block">
   <summary>